thiesgehrmann/gameoflife/README.md

 dim0 = 10;                      # The first dimension
 dim1 = 10;                      # The second dimension
-iter = 10;                      # The number of iterations to perform odir = 'oscilator';             # The output directory for the images G = gol.gol(dim0, dim1, IMG);   # Create the GOL object for i in xrange(iter):          # Perform the iterations G.step();
+iter = 10;                      # The number of iterations to perform odir = 'oscillator';            # The output directory for the images G = gol.gol(dim0, dim1, IMG);   # Create the GOL object for i in xrange(iter):          # Perform the iterations G.step();